rhys-vdw/react-rails-form-data/README.md

 ## Background

-Created by UsabilityHub as a helper to serializes JS objects used by React into hidden form fields.
+Created by UsabilityHub as a helper to serialize JS objects into hidden form fields.
 The fields are named so that they are interpreted correctly by Rails.
 Can handle complex nested objects.

 ## Install